INTERNET/ PUBLIC WIFI

 Patrons are welcome to bring their own device and use our WIFI while abiding by the library's policy on acceptable use.
 USB-enabled outlets are available around the perimeter of the library near the quiet study nooks.

-To promote social distancing, our 12 computer station are reduced to 4 and are by appointment.
-Sessions last 1 hour.
+All 12 computer stations are open and no appointment is required.
+Sessions last 2 hours.
 Stations shut down 15 minutes before closing.

 In compliance with FCC law, the library filters all internet traffic, but is not responsible for the content accessed.